ppy/osu-wiki/news/2025/2025-12-05-osu-world-cup-2025-semifinals-recap.md

     </audio>
 </div>

-The first one, in the showcase order, is the great [steelplus](https://osu.ppy.sh/beatmaps/artists/514)' electronic symphony, [Skywired Beatscape](https://osu.ppy.sh/beatmapsets/2468647#osu/5405883), a floating, rhythmically fun production, which housed an interesting and popular alt and light tech pick by ::Azer::{ user=2155578 } and [Megafan](https://osu.ppy.sh/users/6632605).
+The first one, in the showcase order, is the great [steelplus](https://osu.ppy.sh/beatmaps/artists/514)' electronic symphony, [Skywired Beatscape](https://osu.ppy.sh/beatmapsets/2468647#osu/5405883), a floating, rhythmically fun production, which housed an interesting and popular alt and light tech pick by ::Azer::{ user=2155578 } and ::Megafan::{ user=6632605 }.
 One cannot understate the openness and even nostalgic nature of the song, and we urge you to give it a listen!

 [![](/wiki/shared/news/2025-12-05-osu-world-cup-2025-semifinals-recap/peach_pit_and_cyanide_banner.jpg)](https://osu.ppy.sh/beatmapsets/2468654#osu/5405912)